His Honor "Hank" Gelding

 Check out this adorable 7 year old gelding by Harvard.
 Hank is a curious boy with a sweet disposition.
-He settles in to new places quickly and loves attention.
+He settles into new places quickly and loves attention.
 He will whinny for his person to feed him in the morning or take him out of the pasture for his daily work.
 Hank has been carefully started with a solid foundation and he is lovely to look at.
 Training and 1st level work is easy for Hank and he will excel with an amateur or professional rider.
 Hank is ready to start his show career in dressage.
 He has an honest and predictable nature with three very nice gaits.
-Hank stands 16.1 hh with his lovely dark brown coat, four bright socks, blaze and one of the biggest tails in the barn.
+Hank stands 16.1h with his lovely dark brown coat, four bright socks, blaze and one of the biggest tails in the barn.
 This boy will certainly stand out in the show ring.

 Basic video hank